theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-2/index.md

     <cite> Book of the Dead, Spell 15</cite>
   </blockquote>

-  <p>To cross the Du&rdquo;st, Ra needed a vessel, a solar barque called the <strong>Mandjet</strong>.
+  <p>To cross the Du&rsquo;st, Ra needed a vessel, a solar barque called the <strong>Mandjet</strong>.
 But this was no ordinary ship.
 It was a <strong>resurrection engine,</strong> a metaphysical craft powered by sacred geometry, divine names, and the unity of the crew.</p>

   <p>The gods on board weren&rsquo;t just deities, they were functions. <em>Hu</em> (will), <em>Sia</em> (perception), and <em>Heka</em> (magic) rode beside Ra.
 They weren&rsquo;t passengers.
 They were <strong>circuitry</strong>.</p>